Siphon880gh/devbrain/Enterprise - LINUX, Server Administration, Scripting, IT Networking, IT Remote Help Desk/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 ### Server Security Tools
 - fail2ban - Refer to [[_PRIMER - Fail2Ban]]
+	- At this point, make sure your SSH and SFTP logins are already working before installing Fail2ban.
+This is because you wouldn't want to be locked out from bad login attempts.
 - Optional: Add more tools per [[_Security Tools at the Linux Level]]
 - Optional: Harden firewall to only accept incoming internet requests for certain ports.
 See my notes at [Linux Firewall](https://codernotes.wengindustries.com/?folder=Cybersecurity%2FSecurity%20-%20Levels%20-%20Linux%20Level%2FFirewalls)